European Union Leaders Approve Brexit Plan

 EU27 has endorsed the Withdrawal Agreement and Political Declaration on the future EU-UK relations.— Donald Tusk (@eucopresident) November 25, 2018

+"We are going to resolve a conflict that has been going for over 300 years," Sanchez told reporters on Sunday after the agreement.

+The withdrawal agreement will head to British Parliament for an approval vote in December, which could determine whether the plan remains intact before Britain exits the European Union.

-Britain is set to face a $50 billion bill to pay as it exits the EU, according to The Washington Post.
+Britain is set to face a $50 billion bill to pay as it exits the EU.
 In addition to these financial commitments, the U.K. will no longer be required to allow EU citizens to live and work within its borders.
+Many will need to apply or re-apply for new status under U.K. law.

+The agreement faces opposition from all sides — both pro-Brexit and pro-EU legislators in the U.K. have qualms with the plan, which took a year and a half to put together.

+Jeremy Corbyn, leader of the Labour Party, said in a statement Sunday that it "is the result of a miserable failure of negotiation that leaves us with the worst of all worlds."
+He said that Labour Party would oppose the deal in Parliament.

 In a "letter to the nation," released Sunday, British Prime Minister Theresa May wrote, "I will be campaigning with my heart and soul to win that [parliamentary] vote and to deliver this Brexit deal, for the good of our United Kingdom and all of our people."